-Jazz Langdon, a former Welsh Language Sabbatical course student at the University of Wales Trinity Saint David (UWTSD) has been named Welsh Learner of the Year as part of this year’s Eisteddfod Amgen festival.
+Jazz Langdon, a former Welsh Language Sabbatical course student at the University of Wales Trinity Saint David (UWTSD) has been named Welsh Learner of the Year as part of 2020’s Eisteddfod Amgen festival.

 Jazz, who lives in Narberth and teaches in Tavernspite, came to UWTSD in September 2018 to study at Rhagoriaith, the University’s Centre for Welsh Language Services to take part in the year-long Welsh language course for teachers.
 Having very little knowledge of the Welsh language when she started the Sabbatical Scheme course, a year later she was fluent, and last weekend, she was awarded the prestigious title of Welsh Learner of the Year 2020.